ABOUT

 A: American Samoa uses US-style 115-volt electrical power.
 All

 of our rooms have power.
-If you're coming from the States, no adapter
+If you're coming from the US, no adapter is

 DO YOU HAVE WiFi?